Impedance analogy: Capacitance

 where $C_m = 1/S$ is mechanical compliance.
 This is more directly analogous to the electrical expression when capacitance is used.

 Resonator

 A mechanical resonator consists of both a mass element and a compliance element.
 Mechanical resonators are analogous to electrical LC circuits consisting of inductance and capacitance.
-Real mechanical components unavoidably have both mass and compliance so it is a practical proposition to make resonators as a single component.
+Real mechanical components unavoidably have both mass and compliance, so it is a practical proposition to make resonators as a single component.
 In fact, it is more difficult to make a pure mass or pure compliance as a single component.
-A spring can be made with a certain compliance and mass minimised, or a mass can be made with compliance minimised, but neither can be eliminated altogether.
+A spring can be made with a certain compliance and mass minimized, or a mass can be made with compliance minimized, but neither can be eliminated altogether.
 Mechanical resonators are a key component of mechanical filters.

 Generators

 Analogues exist for the active electrical elements of the voltage source and the current source (generators).
 The mechanical analogue in the impedance analogy of the constant voltage generator is the constant force generator.
 The mechanical analogue of the constant current generator is the constant velocity generator.

 An example of a constant force generator is the constant-force spring.
 This is analogous to a real voltage source, such as a battery, which remains near constant-voltage with load provided that the load resistance is much higher than the battery internal resistance.
 An example of a practical constant velocity generator is a lightly loaded powerful machine, such as a motor, driving a belt.